Sedus/spooky_eyes/README.md

 These are the materials I used to create one set of eyes:

-2x 10mm diffused red LEDs
+  - 2x 10mm diffused red LEDs
-2x 150 Ohm resistors
+  - 2x 150 Ohm resistors
-1x Adafruit Perma-Proto Quarter-sized Breadboard PCB 1x Arduino Mini
+  - 1x Adafruit Perma-Proto Quarter-sized Breadboard PCB
+  - 1x Arduino Mini
-Some wires
+  - Some wires

-I sawed the Perma-Proto breadboard into two pieces.
+I carefully sawed the Perma-Proto breadboard into two pieces.
 One for each eye.

 ## Eye effects

 The code I wrote can let the eyes do the following effects:

   - The eyes can open (fade in);
   - The eyes can close (fade out);
   - When open, the eyes blink every 10-15 seconds;
   - The eyes can go crazy (flicker) once in a while
   - Since everything has to fit inside the helmet I've used an arduino mini which will be powered by a 9V battery.